-The winter holidays are upon us and lots of people light fires and candles, and turn on those space heaters to set the mood and stay warm.
-It’s a great time to go over some fire safety tips that can prevent fires in the home and keep your cat safe should a fire break out.
+The winter holidays are coming up and lots of people light fires or candles and turn on those space heaters to set the mood and stay warm.
+It’s a great time to go over some pet fire safety tips that can prevent fires in the home and keep your cat safe should a fire break out.
 The National Fire Protection Association (NFPA) says pets are responsible for over 1,000 house fires every year in the United States, and an estimated 40,000 pets die in fires, mostly from smoke inhalation.
-Being prepared and following safety tips could save your cat’s life, as well as your own.
+Being prepared and following pet fire safety tips could save your cat’s life, as well as your own.

 Fires started by pets are almost always due to owners mistakenly leaving their animals in dangerous situations.
 You may have heard similar stories to the one in the video above where a cat was able to knock over a candle with an open flame and start an apartment on fire.
 Luckily, no one was hurt and firefighters were able to put out the blaze.
 Unfortunately, this is not always the case, and it’s just one example of the kinds of danger cat owners can unwittingly put their pets and themselves in.

 Take the following steps to protect your home and your cat from accidental fires:

 - Use flameless candles that have a light bulb instead of a wick.
 If you prefer real candles, never leave pets unattended near an open flame, whether it’s a candle, fireplace, stove, or any other fire they can reach or accidentally knock over.
 Cats are known to be curious and knock things over, so be careful.

 - If your cat jumps to counter height, remove stove knobs when you leave the kitchen, or you can find knob covers that will keep them from turning on the stove accidentally.
 The NFPA says a stove or cooktop is the number one cause of fires started by pets.